-Following the update of our maternity guidelines on Friday 25 September, we have had many enquiries and so we have prepared these ‘Frequently Asked Questions’ (FAQs) in the hope that it answers your questions.
+Following further changes to our maternity guidelines on 24 December, we have updated our ‘Frequently Asked Questions’ (FAQs) in the hope that it answers your questions.

 Before reading it, please be reminded that the number of positive COVID-19 cases in our community is increasing.

-COVID-19 is potentially fatal and there is currently no vaccine.
+COVID-19 is potentially fatal and the vaccine is still in the early stages of being rolled out to the community.
 We understand that being pregnant is a very special and sometimes stressful time and we want to ensure that you have the best experience possible, while keeping you and your families safe.

 This means our restrictions will continue to be under review, and could be eased further or tightened again depending on the risks to the women in our care and our staff.